-Woodstock West is a mixed use development that continues the revitalization of downtown Woodstock.
+Breezy Hill is a mixed use development that continues the revitalization of downtown Woodstock.
 The proposed development meets many of ARC's Regional Development Policies.
 The proposed development promotes sustainable economic growth in a central business district while protecting the character and nature of historic Woodstock and the context of existing adjoining development.
 The proposed development is helping Woodstock meets the needs of the community to grow while preserving the character of existing neighborhoods.
 The proposed development features a variety of housing options in both density and price range in a mixed use environment that encourages individuals to live, work, shop, and recreate without the use of the automobile.

-According to the Unified Growth Policy Map, Woodstock West is located in an area designated as town center.
+According to the Unified Growth Policy Map, Breezy Hill is located in an area designated as town center.
 Town Centers are low-intensity centers that serve a local area.
 They have a mix of residential and commercial land uses.
 The proposed development is consistent with the Unified Growth Policy Map.

 The proposed development is located with the Woodstock LCI Study area, completed in 2002.
 The LCI Study calls for creating a walkable, historic community that brings together a mix of new housing, jobs, shopping, entertainment, and greenspace.
-The proposed development encompasses many of the districts defined in the Study: the Historic Core District, the New South Town District, and the New Town West District.
-The Historic Core District is defined as a walkable core area centered around the original business district that serves as a destination point and preserves the historic atmosphere.
+The proposed development encompasses the New South Town District.
 The New South Town District is defined as a transitional district that provides a barrier between Highway 92 commercial corridor and the Historic Core District.
-The New Town West District is defined as an office, service, hotel oriented district to provide a transition between the interstate service area and the historic core.
-The mix of uses, continuation of the downtown grid system, internal block parking, and proposed greenspace proposed with Woodstock West meet the goals set forth in the Study and help to continue the City's efforts in implementing the LCI Study.
+The mix of uses, internal block parking, rear alleyways, and proposed greenspace proposed with Breezy Hill Farm development meet the goals set forth in the Study and help to continue the City's efforts in implementing the LCI Study.

-Preliminary Report: January 26, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Woodstock West #1245 Final Report Due: February 25, 2007 REVIEW REPORT Comments Due By: February 9, 2007
+Preliminary Report: January 31, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Breezy Hill Farm #1271 Final Report Due: February 14, 2007 REVIEW REPORT Comments Due By: March 2, 2007